Buy Our Bare Root Pear Trees Because......

 - WHOLESALE PRICES AVAILABLE FOR ORDERS OVER £150 Call 0800 043 1057.

 Conference Pear Tree (BARE ROOT) Click The Link For Containerised Conference Pear Trees

 Conference pear trees are quite possibly the most popular pear tree we sell and you can see why.
 It is suitable for almost all UK locations in terms of weather (Light house patio gardens and severe weather research stations not included!) and the large and reliable crop of pears make it even more an attractive option.

 The Conference pear tree is also a good attractant of birds, insects and wildlife so if you like a busy garden in the Spring then a Conference pear tree will help bring them in.
-We do not include Romany travellers, the homeless and some politicians in our description of wildlife, just the creepy crawlies and flying kind.

 Most Important Information

 Fertility: C3 (SELF FERTILE) Does not require another pear tree to produce fruit however an increased yield maybe had by putting another pear tree (not Conference) from flowering group C2,C3 or C4.

 See What Our Customers Are Saying About Our Bare Root Conference Pear Trees